top of page

-How to Teach Your Dog to Come When Called - Step by Step Guide
+Teach Your Dog to Come When Called: A Step-by-Step Guide

 Understanding what "come when called" really means to your dog.

-But here's what's really happening: Your dog heard you perfectly.
-They're just running a quick cost-benefit analysis, and right now, you're losing to a smell.
+But here's what's actually happening: Your dog heard you perfectly.
+They're just running a quick cost benefit analysis, and right now, you're losing to a smell.

 What Your Dog is Thinking.